 Section 1.
 Board Nomination

-Policy Statement: In the case of an extraordinary event where the majority of the membership is unable to vote in person, the board can decide to hold online elections.
+Policy Statement: The Board can hold in-person, virtual, or hybrid elections, as needed.

 All PTO members are eligible to be nominated to hold a position on the Board.

 Only those persons who agree to have their names put forth as a nominee will be considered.